guide

 Source: UKPower3

-What is an average gas bill?
+What's an average gas bill?

 House typeMonthly billQuarterly billAnnual bill